nippip/terraform-google-nat-gateway/SECURITY.md

 The Provenance team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
-For critical problems, you may encrypt your report [see below](https://github.com/nippip/terraform-google-nat-gateway/blob/master/SECURITY.md#encryption-key-for-securityprovenanceio).
+For critical problems, you may encrypt your report, ([see below])(https://github.com/nippip/terraform-google-nat-gateway/blob/master/SECURITY.md#encryption-key-for-securityprovenanceio).

 In addition, please include the following information along with your report: